jcollard/elm-random/README.md

 ```haskell
 int : Random Int
 ```
-Generate a 32-bit integer in range [minInt32,maxInt32] inclusive.
+Generate a 32-bit integer in range [minInt,maxInt] inclusive.

 #### intRange
 ```haskell
 intRange : (Int, Int) -> Random Int
 ```
+Generate an integer in a given range.
+For example, the expression `intRange (0,1) generator` will produce either a zero or a one.
+Note: the randomness is only enough for values within the range [minInt, maxInt].
+ Although this function will continue to produce values outside of the range [minInt, maxInt], sufficient randomness is not guaranteed.

 #### minInt
 ```haskell